Prostatic congestion: Possible causes of prostatic congestion

 There is limited information available on prostatic congestion, as it has been commonly associated as a side effect or complication of other conditions, such as chronic prostatitis.
-Due to this, there are lifestyle factors that are able to influence the symptoms of such conditions due to their relation to prostatic congestions.
+Due to this, there are lifestyle factors that can influence the symptoms of such conditions due to their relation to prostatic congestions.
 In a nationwide epidemiological survey in China, it was found that an increase in alcohol consumption was related to an increase in symptoms of discomfort or pain from their chronic prostatitis.
 This was due to the understanding that alcohol in circulation can exacerbate prostatic congestion, contributing to such symptoms.
-The prostate is sensitive to alcohol therefore alcohol consumption can also increase how severe the congestion may be.
+The prostate is sensitive to alcohol, therefore, alcohol consumption can also increase how severe the congestion may be.
 This is because acetaldehyde, a breakdown product of ethanol, can lead to vasodilation and therefore prostate congestion and cause inflammation.

 Signs and symptoms

-Common Symptoms
+Common symptoms

 Symptoms vary depending on the cause of the prostatic congestion.